Subsidy Library

 info Additional Information

-HEF5: Control scrub on historic and archaeological features - GOV.UK
+HEF5: Control scrub on historic and archaeological features

 This is an action in the Sustainable Farming Incentive (SFI) scheme: expanded offer for 2024.
 You must read the SFI scheme information to understand the scheme rules and how to apply.